Congratulations to the 2015 6.1 Challenge Winners

 Simply submit the 6.1 Challenge form on or before Friday, April 1, 2016 to the Fourth District describing the types of pro bono and public service activities conducted by your office during the year and the number of hours completed by the team members for the period of April 1, 2015 and March 31, 2016.

-Submit the Challenge Form for your offices’ activities to: Fourth District Law Day Committee, c/o Idaho State Bar, or email to Mary Hobson so that it is received by 5:00 pm on Friday, April 3, 2015.
+Submit the Challenge Form for your offices’ activities to: Fourth District Law Day Committee, c/o Idaho State Bar, or email to Kelli Ketlinski so that it is received by 5:00 pm on Friday, April 3, 2015.

 Who Is Judging Us?

 Submissions will be reviewed by a distinguished panel, including members of the federal and state judiciary and local community leaders such as the mayor of Boise.

 The panel will evaluate the type and quality of the pro bono activities and the percentage of attorneys participating, as well as the number of hours conducted on behalf of the community, to determine which office teams will be recognized for each category of law office.
 The categories include: small, large and government law offices.